Leading a Legacy at Covenant House Greater Washington

 A Legacy of impact here at CHGW…

-Her work in the US House of Representatives for the past 30 years has brought improved education and economic opportunities to residents of our nation's capital, as well as expanding access to healthcare.
+Her work in the US House of Representatives for the past 30 years has brought improved education and economic opportunities to residents of our nation's capital, as well as expanded access to healthcare.
 Her support of Covenant House Greater Washington is an example of her commitment to providing a better future for all people.

 Envisioning CHGW as a state-of-the-art nonprofit serving young people in a ward experiencing the highest rate of poverty in Washington DC, she advocated for funding within Congress, federally and locally.
 She worked closely with the first Covenant House DC Executive Director, later elected to Mayor, Vincent Gray, to launch the addition of our present-day service center located on Mississippi Ave.
 Inspired by the ongoing work of CHGW, Congresswoman Norton is set to help establish CHGW as an anchor organization in Ward 7 and Ward 8.

 Today, Congresswoman Norton still puts her foot to the ground on behalf of our youth here.
 She recently established an earmark of $360,000 for Covenant House Greater Washington programs.
 With this earmark, Congress will direct this specified amount of funding to help our facilities maintain and build their impact, capacity of services, and resources available within the community.